DuroMax vs DuroStar

 Key Takeaways

-- DuroMax wins overall with an average score of 6.3 versus DuroStar's 6.0, along with stronger reliability (Tier B versus Tier C).
+- DuroMax wins the overall comparison with an average score of 6.3 versus DuroStar's 5.9.

-- DuroMax offers a much larger catalog of 31 models compared to DuroStar's 7, providing significantly more options for buyers.
+- DuroMax offers a much larger catalog with 31 models compared to DuroStar's 7, providing far more options across wattage classes.

 Top Model Matchups